terra-money/docs/docs/validator/faq.md

 After a validator is created with a `create-validator` transaction, it can be in three states:

-- `bonded`: Validator is in the active set and participates in consensus.
-Validator is earning rewards and can be slashed for misbehaviour.
+- `bonded`: The validator is in the active set and participates in consensus.
+The validator is earning rewards and can be slashed for misbehavior.

-- `unbonding`: Validator is not in the active set and does not participate in consensus.
-Validator is not earning rewards, but can still be slashed for misbehaviour.
+- `unbonding`: The validator is not in the active set and does not participate in consensus.
+The validator is not earning rewards, but can still be slashed for misbehaviour.
 This is a transition state from `bonded` to `unbonded`.
-If validator does not send a `rebond` transaction while in `unbonding` mode, it will take three weeks for the state transition to complete.
+If a validator does not send a `rebond` transaction while in `unbonding` mode, it will take three weeks for the state transition to complete.

-- `unbonded`: Validator is not in the active set, and therefore not signing blocks.
+- `unbonded`: The validator is not in the active set, and therefore not signing blocks.
 Unbonded validators cannot be slashed, but do not earn any rewards from their operation.
 It is still possible to delegate Luna to this validator.
 Un-delegating from an `unbonded` validator is immediate.

 Delegators have the same state as their validator.